jrroosevelt/VS2PCG/VS2PCG_glossary.md

 - Then remove two +1/+1 counters and two -1/-1 counters.
 - He then gains 5 XP.

 Another Example: Black Widow (Anti-Registration MC) has Match on her side.
 The opponent has Gargoyle with four +1/+1 counters.
 Match attacks Gargoyle and uses Great Teacher.
+Match's attack is now 10.
+On the strike, how many negative counters does Gargoyle actually get before he stuns?
+Also, how is the XP counted for BW?
+Does she get 10 XP?
+Does she get 3 XP?
+Does she get any?

+- Match is 4/1.
+- Gargoyle is currently 7/7 (3/3 base with four +1/+1 counters).
+- Great Teacher makes match 10/1.
+- When he would strike he instead puts ten -1/-1 coun

 # Creature